chaos-polymtl/lethe/doc/source/examples/multiphysics/warming-up-a-viscous-fluid/warming-up-a-viscous-fluid.rst

     end

 .. note::
-    As the fluid velocity is not influences by heat transfer (one-way coupling), the fluid velocity will remain constant for the whole simulation across the domain, and as heat transfer occurs at a larger scale, the mesh can be coarse.
+    As the fluid velocity is not influenced by heat transfer (one-way coupling), the fluid velocity will remain constant for the whole simulation across the domain, and as heat transfer occurs at a larger scale, the mesh can be coarse.

 Multiphysics
 ~~~~~~~~~~~~~~